MwithHeart/hydrogen-yield-prediction/README.md

 ## Green Hydrogen Production Forecasting using Machine Learning 🚀
 This repository contains a complete machine learning project that predicts hydrogen gas production from a solar-powered electrolyzer.
-Using real-world sensor data (like temperature, current, and voltage), this project shows how to transition from a simple baseline model to tree-based models, achieving a peak prediction accuracy of 96.60%.
+Using real-world sensor data (like temperature, current, and voltage), this project shows how to transition from a simple baseline model to tree-based models, achieving an R² of 0.966 with a mean absolute error (MAE) of 2.71 × 10⁻⁵ g.96.60%.

 ## 📊 Project Overview
 This project explores three machine learning approaches: Linear Regression, Random Forest, and XGBoost, to find the best way to handle the complex physical and temporal patterns.
 The results demonstrate that while the core process is highly linear, ensemble tree methods excel at smoothing out noise and capturing minor non-linear curves.

+## Why This Problem?

+- Hydrogen production from solar-powered electrolysis depends on operating conditions.
+- The dataset contains electrical and thermal measurements, and a model can learn the relationship between these measurements and hydrogen production.
+- The goal is to investigate whether machine learning can accurately estimate hydrogen yield from readily measurable operating variables.

 ## 📂 Dataset Source
-The data used in this project consists of real-world sensor logs capturing a continuous solar-to-hydrogen electrolysis run on 10/10/2020.
+The data used in this project consists of real-world sensor logs capturing a continuous solar-run electrolysis for hydrogen production on 10/10/2020.
 Source: [Kaggle](https://www.kaggle.com/code/faradayeffect/h2-electrolyzer-voltage-vs-current/notebook)
 Data Dimensions: 2,972 entries tracking laboratory conditions, reactor metrics, and electrical inputs.
 Features Included: lab_temperature, reactor_temperature, current, voltage, power, and timestamps.